mas802/openhab-geojson/README.md

 ## Stretch Goals / Ideas

-- supported types und category/tags should be futher cleaned up, generalized, and extended
+- supported types und category/tags should be further cleaned up, generalized, and extended
-- mechanism to show outdated information (e.g. Battery Level might be very old)
 - url parameter more generic
 - generic root node instead of Home (multiple root nodes?)
 - make sure boundary/control pattern is followed cleanly
 - make an app.js with modules/webcomponents?
-- move to a more modern d3.js than v6
+- move to a more modern d3.js than v4 (support for old iPad)
 - .reverse is tied to offset for importer
 - convert to plugin